CEED/libCEED/julia/LibCEED.jl/README.md

 [libCEED_jll](https://juliahub.com/ui/Packages/libCEED_jll/LB2fn) package.
 If
-you wish to use a different libCEED binary (e.g. one built from source), LibCEED.jl can be configured using the `JULIA_LIBCEED_LIB` environment variable set to the absolute path of the libCEED dynamic library.
-For the configuration to take effect, LibCEED.jl must be **built** with this environment variable, for
+you wish to use a different libCEED binary (e.g. one built from source), LibCEED.jl can be configured using the `JULIA_LIBCEED_LIB` environment variable set to the absolute path of the libCEED dynamic library file (i.e. `libceed.so`, and _not_ the enclosing directory).
+For the configuration to take effect, LibCEED.jl must be **built** with this environment variable, for example:
-example:

 ```julia
 % JULIA_LIBCEED_LIB=/path/to/libceed.so julia